 - It’s preferable to use a suction vacuum especially one that has that has a Wet and Dry facility.

 - Consider professional cleaning every 12-18 months especially where children and pets occupy the premises.
 For commercial installations a minimum of every 12 months should be considered.

 - Use scissors to clip sprouts and snags; do not pull them or you may damage the carpet.

 - Heavy furniture will always cause dents to the carpet.
-Depending on the type of yarn it is possible to revive the pile to a certain extent by stroking the pile with the edge of a coin.
-Using a hair dryer can sometimes help but be careful not to scorch the pile.
+Depending on the type of yarn, it is possible, should the furniture be not too heavy, to revive the pile to a certain extent by stroking the pile with the edge of a coin.

 - If your carpet is burned, remove the tops of the dark, burnt fibres with curved fingernail scissors.
 Extensive burns may require patching or replacement.

 If the carpet is flooded from a bust pipe, washing machine overflow, the carpet needs to be dried thoroughly in order to maintain your warranty.
 If it’s a minor spill use you water extraction facility on your vacuum.
 Once the water is removed place a fan over the wet spot to facilitate drying.
 A major spill however needs to be attended to by a professional cleaner.

 - Stain removal: Always treat the affected area immediately.
 The longer the spill sits there, the harder it’ll be to remove the stain.

 - For a food spill, gently remove as much solid material as you can with a spoon, or a dull knife.
 Add water using detergent (Sunlight liquid is a good detergent) sparingly if needed.
 Then, using the highest suction function, vacuum back and forth, adding more fresh water to the stain as you go until completely clean and free of detergent.